Sarcosine: Biochemistry

+Simplified scheme of sarcosine–glycine interconversion.

 Sarcosine is an intermediate and byproduct in glycine synthesis and degradation.
 Sarcosine is metabolized to glycine by the enzyme sarcosine dehydrogenase, while glycine-N-methyltransferase generates sarcosine from glycine.
 Sarcosine is an amino acid derivative that is naturally found in muscles and other body tissues.
 In the laboratory, it may be synthesized from chloroacetic acid and methylamine.
 Sarcosine is an intermediate in the metabolism of choline to glycine.

 Sarcosine, like the related compounds dimethylglycine (DMG) and trimethylglycine (betaine, TMG), is formed via the metabolism of nutrients such as choline and methionine, which both contain methyl groups used in a wide range of biochemical reactions.
 Sarcosine is rapidly degraded to glycine, which, in addition to its importance as a constituent of protein, plays a significant role in various physiological processes as a prime metabolic source of components of living cells such as glutathione, creatine, purines and serine.
 The concentration of sarcosine in blood serum of normal human subjects is 1.4 ± 0.6 micromolar.

+Distribution

+In humans, sarcosine is found at relatively low concentrations in the extracellular compartment, mitochondria, and peroxisomes.
+Tissues with measurable sarcosine concentrations include skeletal muscle and the prostate gland.
+Its cellular levels are tightly regulated by the balance between GNMT-mediated synthesis and SARDH/PIPOX-mediated catabolism.